 Aloe Vera Houseplant

 We are all familiar with the great medicinal properties found in the Aloe Vera.
 Some applaud its healing properties while others remain skeptic.
-Aloe is a member of the succulent family and has been in existence since the Greek era with originations also found in Africa.
+Aloe is a member of the succulent family and has been in existence since the Greek era with origins also found in Africa.

 Water.
 Since the aloe is part of the succulent family, it doesn’t require much water, making it a favorite among low maintenance houseplant lovers.
 So to avoid over watering your plant, allow the soil to dry out between waterings.
 Use a water meter or simply place your finger into the soil to identify moisture.
 If you see that your finger has no soil on it when you remove it, the plant is dry while any dirt adhering to your finger is a sign of moisture.

 Light.
 The aloe vera is happiest when receiving sunlight, but avoid direct light.
 As with most houseplants, filtered light is best (light coming through a blind) or place the medicinal beauty on a covered porch.
 Simply gauge your aloe’s light preference by its behavior: if the leaves begin to scorch and turn brown, it is receiving too much light, while if you notice the leaves are no longer facing upward, but beginning to lay flat, you should increase light frequency.

 Fertilize.
 Aloe’s rest during winter months, so fertilization is not necessary.
 But as the warm weather begins to approach in the spring, new growth will begin to emerge and now is the best time to feed your plant.
 Continue to feed your aloe with a plant food especially formulated for it’s food needs.